 Rhubarb is such a unique fruit – so tangy and versatile and truly signifies the arrival of Spring.
 It reminds me of being a kid and playing in my grandma’s back yard where she grew huge rhubarb plants with leaves the size of my entire little body.
 Of course, as a child, I could care less about her rhubarb plants – I was more intent on picking the sugar snap peas or raspberries or grapes.

 In my dreams I would have a yard (hahaha!
 Having a yard is actually a laughable concept, given that I live in a city where real estate prices are sky high!) full of fruit trees – and would be able to preserve all fruit to enjoy year round.

-- 2½ cups strawberries, sliced
+- 2 1/2 cups sliced strawberries

-- 2 cups rhubarb, chopped
+- 2 cups chopped rhubarb

-- ½ cup water
+- 1/2 cup water

 - zest and juice of 1 lemon

-- 2½ cups sugar
+- 2 1/2 cups sugar

 - In a large pot over medium heat, add strawberries, rhubarb, water, and lemon and bring to a boil.
 Reduce heat the medium low and simmer for 5 minutes, stirring occasionally.

 Add sugar and continue stirring occasionally, until jam has thickened - about 10-15 minutes (see note for how to test jam for doneness).
 Skim off any foam that's formed on the surface and discard.

 - Divide the jam between 4 sterilized half-pint mason jars.
 Wipe down rims with a clean cloth, then screw on lids until they're finger-tight.